coop-blake/Dalchemist/README.md

 ### 🗒️ Generate File Outputs

-Most of the terminal commands require configuration or data files placed in the [📁 Data](./Data) folder.
+Some terminal commands require configuration or data files placed in the [📁 Data](./Data) folder.

 #### Place your Data files